-If you’re anything like me there’s times when the outdoors is calling you.
-You just need to get outside.
+If you’re anything like me, there are times when the outdoors calls you.
+You need to get outside.

-People like us get labelled as ‘outdoors people’, but is that really the case?
-Is the urge to be outside limited to just a sub-set of society, or is the need to be outside actually in our genes?
+People like us get labelled ‘outdoors people’, but is that the case?
+Is the urge to be outside limited to just a subset of society, or is the need to be outside actually in our genes?

 What type of animal are we?

-Ever had to look after animals?
-Even very domesticated pets, there’s things you have to get right.
+Have you ever had to look after animals?
+Even very domesticated pets, there are things you have to get right.

-Even dogs, which have been domesticated with humans for a very long time, have their roots in the wild.
+Even dogs, domesticated with humans for a long time, have their roots in the wild.

-Yet, don’t give them enough exercise, they become unfit as well as turning their energy to less desirable behaviour.
+If you don't give them enough exercise, they become unfit and turn their energy into less desirable behaviour.

 So what about us humans?

-We’re learning that our processed foods, and too much food, is bad for our health, just like it is with other animals.
-But what about all the other things us ‘human animal’ would have in the wild?
+We’re learning that our processed foods, and too much food, are bad for our health, just like it is with other animals.
+But what about all the other things we 'human animals' would have in the wild?

 I don’t think the need to be outside is limited to just a few people.
 I think it’s in all our genes.

-May be the ‘outdoors folk’ are just a bit more in tune with what their body’s natural needs?
+Maybe the ‘outdoors folk’ are just a bit more in tune with their body's natural needs?

 Benefits of Being Outside

-There are a number of benefits to being outside that backs up the evidence that as humans, we need to get outside once in a while.
+There are several benefits to being outside that back up the evidence that, as humans, we need to get outside occasionally.

 Just like the pets we keep, we are still connected to the environment of our ancestors.